houyi1110/MizzouSENG/README.md

 # yhcz4
 ## Description
-Added a new graph of democratic candidate's standing in the polls.
+Added 'graph1': a new graph of democratic candidate's *standing in the polls.
+*Changed graph style
 ## Dataset link
 http://elections.huffingtonpost.com/pollster/api/charts/2016-national-democratic-primary
 ## Description of visualization
-Made some changes to the font, margin and color.
+*Changed the font to serif.
+*Changed the margin to '20px 10px'
+*Changed the bar color to blue.